-The agency currently has two FTEs operating its licensing and examination program.
-The licensing and examination division is responsible for administering the State Board Examination, the Provisional and Special License examinations, issuing licenses to qualified individuals who apply for a State of Texas veterinary or equine dental provider license, and annual renewal of each license.
-From FY2000 to FY2011, the agency's licensee base increased by 20%.
+The agency currently has four FTEs operating its licensing and examination program.
+The licensing and examination division is responsible for administering the State Board Examination, the Provisional and Special License examinations, issuing licenses to qualified individuals who apply for a State of Texas veterinary, veterinary technician or equine dental provider license, and annual renewal of each license.
+From FY2006 to May 2014, the agency's licensee base increased by 19.93%.